Psychological Services in Palm Beach

 A phobia is an overwhelming and unreasonable fear of an object or situation that poses little real danger but provokes anxiety and avoidance.
 Unlike the brief anxiety most people feel when they give a speech or take a test, a phobia is long lasting, causes intense physical and psychological reactions, and can affect a person’s ability to function normally at work or in social settings.
 Several types of phobias exist.
 Some people fear large, open spaces.
 Others are unable to tolerate certain social situations.
 And still others have a specific phobia, such as a fear of snakes, elevators or flying.
 Not all phobias need treatment.
 But if a phobia affects your daily life, several therapies are available that can help you overcome your fears — often permanently.

 Experiencing occasional anxiety is a normal part of life.
 However, people with Generalized Anxiety Disorder (GAD) frequently have intense, excessive and persistent worry and fear about everyday situations.
 Sometimes people with anxiety experience repeated episodes of sudden feelings of intense fear or terror that reach a peak within minutes (panic attacks).
 These feelings of anxiety and panic often interfere with daily activities, are difficult to control, and are out of proportion to the actual danger.
 Symptoms may start during childhood or the teen years and continue into adulthood.
-A person can have more than one anxiety disorder.
-Sometimes anxiety results from a medical condition that needs treatment.
-Whatever form of anxiety you have, treatment can help.

 Depression is a mood disorder that causes a persistent feeling of sadness and loss of interest.
 Also called major depression, major depressive disorder or clinical depression, it affects how you feel, think and behave and can lead to a variety of emotional and physical problems.
 You may have trouble doing normal day-to-day activities, and depression may make you feel as if life isn’t worth living.
 More than just a bout of the blues, depression isn’t a weakness, nor is it something that you can simply “snap out” of.
 Depression may require long-term treatment.
 But don’t get discouraged.
 Most people with depression feel better with medication, psychological counseling or both.